Seven Samurai

 all reviews of this user

-English The story does not differ from the more well-known American western classic, perhaps only in that Kurosawa gives more space to the villagers and the viewer can sympathize with them more, whereas in The Magnificent Seven, I was more concerned with how many cowboys would survive than with the farmers.
-I don't like looking for flaws in classics, but three hours for a story about saving a village from bandits is a bit too much, and especially in the middle third, I found myself glancing at the clock too often.
+English The story does not differ from the more well-known American western classic, perhaps only in that Akira Kurosawa gives more space to the villagers and the viewer can sympathize with them more, whereas in The Magnificent Seven I was more concerned with how many cowboys would survive than I was about the fates of the farmers.
+I don't like looking for flaws in classics, but three hours for a story about saving a village from bandits is a bit too much, and especially during the second act, I found myself glancing at the clock too often.
 This time, Asian grandiosity did not resonate with me. ()